parallelwindfarms/byteparsing/project_setup.rst

 * The ``docs/_templates`` directory contains an (empty) ``.gitignore`` file, to be able to add it to the repository.
 This file can be safely removed (or you can just leave it there).
 * To put the documentation on `Read the Docs <https://readthedocs.org>`_, log in to your Read the Docs account, and import the repository (under 'My Projects').

-  - Include the link to the documentation in this README_.
+  - Include the link to the documentation in this README.

 * `Relevant section in the guide <https://guide.esciencecenter.nl/best_practices/language_guides/python.html#writingdocumentation>`_